Alma Mahler-Werfel

 Wikipedia

 Alma Mahler-Werfel (born Alma Margaretha Maria Schindler; 31 August 1879 – 11 December 1964) was an Austrian composer, author, editor, and socialite.
-Musically active from her early years, she was the composer of nearly fifty songs for voice and piano, and works in other genres as well.
-17 songs are known to have survived.
-At 15, she was mentored by Max Burckhard.
+Musically active from her early years, she became a fixture of Vienna's fin de siècle cultural scene, and struck up friendships and relationships with a number of notable artists and composers.

-In 1902, she married composer Gustav Mahler, who died in 1911.
+Alma was trained in composition by Max Burckhard, but ceased her compositional activity in 1902, when she married composer Gustav Mahler, who died in 1911.
 Between 1911 and 1914 she had a passionate affair with Oskar Kokoschka.
 In 1915, Alma married Walter Gropius, and they had a daughter, Manon Gropius.
 Throughout her marriage to Gropius, Alma engaged in an affair with Franz Werfel.
 Following her separation from Gropius, Alma and Werfel eventually married.

 Editions